 With proper normalization (which we always do), the Haar basis is orthonormal.
 For any orthonormal wavelet basis, choosing the m largest (in absolute value) wavelet coefficients is provably optimal in minimizing the 2-norm of the absolute error when considering the reconstruction of the original signal values [SDS96].
 Note that the 2-norm of the absolute error for the reconstructed data values corresponds to the 2-norm of the absolute error for all the equal queries.
+(An equal query is the special case of range-sum queries in which the range corresponds to a single point.)
 Thus, a useful measurement to evaluate the accuracy of a dynamic maintenance method is the 2-norm average absolute error for all the equal queries using the maintained histogram after a sequence of updates.
 By using this measure, we can clearly see how "close" a histogram maintained using a certain method is to that maintained using the (expensive) optimal method.

 In our experiments, we also use other error measures proposed in [VWI98] and we report the results for one-dimensional case.
 For the multidimensional case, we only report the results using the 2-norm absolute error for all equal queries.
-For all the experiments in this section, the errors reported for our probabilistic counting method are the averages over multiple different runs.
+For all the experiments in this section, the errors reported for our probabilistic counting method are the averages of the errors encountered over multiple different runs.

-6.3 Data Distributions
+6.3.
+Data Distributions

 The data we used in our experiments are similar to those of [GMP97].
 For one-dimensional data, we model the base data originally in the database and the update data sequence using an extensive set of Zipf distributions.
 The number of distinct values varies from 128 to 1024.
 Without loss of generality, we use the integer value domain.
 The z value for the frequency distribution is chosen from 0.0 to 3.0 to vary the skew.
 The frequencies are mapped to the values according to three different types of correlations: positive (the bigger the value, the higher the frequency), negative (the bigger the value, the lower the frequency), and random.
-We refer to a Zipf distribution with parameter z and correlation X as the Zipf(z, X) distribution.
+We refer to a Zipf distribution with parameter z and correlation X as the Zipf(z,X) distribution.